irbull/toro/src/content/blog/2024/rust-rayon-builds/rust-rayon-builds.md

 The Build Script allows you to customize the compiler, compiler flags, linker options, and more.

-As the name implies, `build.rs` is a Rust program allowing you to customize your build using Rust and Rust dependencies.
+As the file extension implies, `build.rs` is a Rust program allowing you to customize your build using Rust and Rust dependencies.

 ## Rust FFI